maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-11-graceful-degradation.md

 **Shared state**: Multiple parts of the system read and wrote the same databases.
 Corruption in one place could poison everything.

-This architecture made sense in a world where:
-- Deployments were infrequent (monthly or quarterly releases)
-- Changes were batched (hundreds of changes per deployment)
-- Testing was expensive (manual QA processes taking weeks)
-- Recovery was slow (requiring human investigation and coordination)
+This architecture made sense in a world where deployments were infrequent—monthly or quarterly releases at best.
+Changes had to be batched together, with hundreds of modifications bundled into each deployment.
+Testing was expensive, requiring manual QA processes that took weeks.
+And when something went wrong, recovery was slow, requiring human investigation and coordination that could stretch for hours or days.

 In that world, the rational strategy was to prevent failures at all costs.
 Because when failures happened, they were catastrophic.